-Head of School Professor Eric C. Daniels Senior Administrative Officer Mr R. Watkins
+Head of School Professor Eric C. Daniels

+Senior Administrative Officer Mr R. Watkins

 Architecture is concerned with the design and construction of buildings.
 Today the process of design and construction reflects the increasingly technological age in which we live, and contemporary architects require a wide range of knowledge and skills if they are to fulfil their important role in society.
 Foremost amongst the architect's skills is the ability to design, for it is as designers that architects make their greatest contribution to society.
-But the practice of architecture involves knowledge in such diverse fields as economics, technology and law, and an understanding of broad social and environmental factors.
-Architecture is a synthesis of art and science,
+But the practice of architecture involves knowledge in such diverse fields as economics, technology and law, and an understanding of broad social

-Bachelor of Science (Architecture) and Bachelor of Architecture Degree Courses
+Bachelor of Science (Design Studies) and Bachelor of Architecture Degree Courses

-These undergraduate courses lead to the award of the BSc(Arch) pass degree, the BSc(Arch) degree with honours, and the BArch degree for which honours may be awarded based on performance throughout the course.
+These undergraduate courses lead to the award of the BSc(DesStudies) degree at Pass level, the BSc(DesStudies) degree at Honours level, and the BArch degree for which Honours may be awarded based on performance throughout the course.